PrefectHQ/prefect/docs/concepts/flows.md

 Subflows differ from normal flows in that they will resolve any passed task futures into data.
 This allows data to be passed from the parent flow to the child easily.

-The relationship between a child and parent flow is tracked by creating a special task run in the the parent flow.
+The relationship between a child and parent flow is tracked by creating a special task run in the parent flow.
 This task run will mirror the state of the child flow run.

 A task that represents a subflow will be annotated as such in its `state_details` via the presence of a `child_flow_run_id` field.
 A subflow can be identified via the presence of a `parent_task_run_id` on `state_details`.